 Speaker: Joe White

-Joe White and his wife Heidi are church planters in Fresno, California.
+Joe White and his wife, Heidi, are church planters out of Granville Chapel in Vancouver to Fresno, California.
 Fresno is the 5th largest city in California and America's 7th poorest city.
 Joe and Heidi serve in the Jackson Neighbourhood which has an average income of $26,000 a year and 71 percent of their neighbours don't have a high school education.
 Joe works in the field of Christian community development which has included starting a church called, "Neighborhood Church," a small business which employs neighbours with barriers to employment, and a non-profit which meets specialized needs in their neighbourhood with specific care.
 They have also catalyzed over 20 different ministry initiatives in the Jackson Neighbourhood which seek to change the demographics in the areas of education, teen pregnancy, safety, and economic well-being.

 Recently, Joe was recognized by the city of Fresno as a “Top-25 Leader” doing innovative work in the city.
 Joe has a BA in Biblical Studies, a Diploma in Urban Ministry, a Diploma in Christian Studies, and a Master of Divinity from Regent College in Vancouver.
 His passions are rock climbing, hiking, trail running and skiing.